-Minimum requirement for passing is that the student can correctly describe how to derive the stoichiometric coefficients and how to formulate the transformation rate for a given biological process.
+Minimum requirement for passing the exam is that the student can correctly describe how to derive the stoichiometric coefficients and how to formulate the transformation rate for a given biological process.

-The oral exams will take place on 07./10./11. of June 2024 at Eawag, Dübendorf.
+The oral exams will take place on June 05th and 11th 2025 at Eawag, Dübendorf.
 The exams take 30 minutes and will be graded.